ashutoshtiwari13/Simple-Random-Search/README.md

 ## Augmented Random Search using Numpy

 The project aims on building a new type of Artificial intelligence algorithm which is simple and surpasses many already available algorithms for Humanoid or Mu-Jo-Co(Multidimensionla-Joint-with-contact) locomotion related tasks.
-It simulates a powerful AI Algorithm, namely Augmented Random Search (ARS) by training a Half-cheetah (Mu-Jo-Co) to walk and run across a field. to walk and run .
+It simulates a powerful AI Algorithm,called Augmented Random Search (ARS) by training a Half-cheetah (Mu-Jo-Co) to walk and run across a field. to walk and run .

 ## Motivation